 Did you know that the foods we eat actually play a role in the way we feel mentally?

-As summer comes slowly to a close and a more structured work and school schedule start, nutrition becomes more important than ever.
-Foods rich in nutrients like magnesium, potassium, zinc, B-vitamins, vitamins C, E, omega-3 fatty acids and amino acid tryptophan can help the body process anxiety-producing hormones and calm the body reducing incidence of stress, anxiety and depression.
-Here is the ultimate Foodtrients® list of the top 50 foods for stress and anxiety.
+Foods rich in nutrients like magnesium, potassium, zinc, B-vitamins, vitamins C, E, omega-3 fatty acids and amino acid tryptophan can help the body process anxiety-producing hormones and calm the body reducing incidences of stress, anxiety and depression.
+Here is the ultimate FoodTrients® list of the top 50 foods for stress and anxiety.

 Even a small portion of these nuts is packed with healthful plant sterols, fiber, and immune boosting vitamin E and B-vitamin riboflavin.
 During times of stress and anxiety (and during changes in the seasons where you may be indoors more often), including immune supporting nutrients in the diet can help reduce stress on the body and fight off disease.

 Rich in omega-3 fatty acids, foods like anchovies and other cold-water fish have been linked to a reduction in inflammatory markers as well as a reduction in depression and anxiety symptoms.
 A 2011 study on 68 healthy medical students found that increasing omega 3s in the diet reduced anxiety symptoms by 20 percent when compared to a placebo group.

 Asparagus contains nutrients including vitamin K, folate and unique antioxidant asparaguisic acid for anti-inflammatory support.
 Depression has been linked in some studies to low levels of folic acid so eating foods rich in this B-vitamin can help alleviate symptoms and adjust nutrient levels in the body.